 Alexander Sakratidis, Sales and Marketing Manager at Digital Metal, said in a press release, “A key benefit of the DPS 1000 for Digital Metal customers is that it will free up time, and also bring consistency by removing the human factor from the equation.”

 Depowdering is an important cost-saving measure in powder 3D printing, but it also makes the machine safer, so channels aren’t blocked during heat treatment.
 When the process is automated, it also frees up human operators to complete other tasks, which in the long run speeds up the overall production process.
-Dr. Philipp Imgrund, Head of the AM Processes Department at Fraunhofer IAPT, believes that automated depowdering is a crucial part of industrializing additive manufacturing.
+Some even say that automated depowdering is a crucial part of industrializing additive manufacturing, as the manual task can take up a lot of hours otherwise.

-Fraunhofer-Gesellschaft has been the top European application-oriented research organization for more than 70 years, and the specific focus of Fraunhofer IAPT—the 70th Fraunhofer institute—is industrializing AM technologies in order to develop more resource-efficient products.
-Fraunhofer IAPT was impressed with, and decided to invest in, Digital Metal’s DPS 1000, in addition to a complete 3D printing system, because of its impressive capacity for precise metal powder removal from most geometries of 3D printed parts.
+The specific focus of Digital Metal’s first commercial automated depowdering station customer is industrializing AM technologies in order to develop more resource-efficient products.
+This institute was impressed with, and decided to invest in, Digital Metal’s DPS 1000, in addition to a complete 3D printing system, because of its impressive capacity for precise metal powder removal from most geometries of 3D printed parts.

 The DPS 1000, which can be used with Digital Metal’s DM P2500 metal binder jet printer in addition to other systems, has an additional manual cleaning option that can be used after the initial program has removed most of the metal powder.
 The company says this secondary process can clean powder out of even the most complex geometries.

-Additionally, Fraunhofer IAPT appreciates how well the Digital Metal 3D printer, and the new automated depowdering system, fits its mission to industrialize metal 3D printing.
+The research institute appreciates how well the Digital Metal 3D printer, and the new automated depowdering system, fits its overall mission to industrialize metal 3D printing.

 (Source/Images: Digital Metal)